 Pretty scary, right?
 It needs some major help.

 This does not take into account the challenges the rafters pose, but it is the ideal solution for making what’s currently there work within the confines of what’s feasible.

 Here’s my plan of attack:

 - Clear out the extraneous materials like plastic and conduit that’s just in the way and completely unnecessary.

 - Secure small sheets of plywood to create flat, sturdy surfaces for “walking” and maneuvering.

-- Position the old closet doors from the master along back wall (beyond the staircase) for stacking bins and boxes.
+- Position the old closet doors from the bedroom along back wall (beyond the staircase) for stacking bins and boxes.

 - Add work lights (of the clamp-able or hang-able variety) that can plug in for additional lighting.